Trace Anomaly of Cold Dense Matter Constrained by Collective Flow

+Second, the robustness of the ratio $P/\varepsilon$ can be understood analytically using the Hugenholtz--Van Hove (HVH) theorem~\cite{Hug58,Sat99}.
+For a zero-temperature Fermi system, $P/\varepsilon=\rho E_{\rm F}/\varepsilon-1 =E_{\rm F}/{E}-1$, depends only on the relation between the Fermi energy $E_{\rm F}$ and the average energy per particle $E$, and is therefore insensitive to how the energy density is partitioned into kinetic and interaction contributions.
+This further demonstrates that the trace anomaly provides a macroscopic characterization of the EOS independent of microscopic decomposition.

-The TOV equations are intrinsically composition degenerate, namely, they only see the $P(\varepsilon)$ but not its microscopic origin.
+It is known that the TOV equations \cite{tolman1934effect,oppenheimer1939massive} are intrinsically composition degenerate, namely, they only see the $P(\varepsilon)$ but not its microscopic origin.
 Whether the pressure comes from nucleons, hyperons, quarks, two-body forces, three-body forces, short-range correlations, or other sources is irrelevant unless they uniquely change the EOS itself.
 While in forward modeling of neutron stars, one can use a chosen microscopic model to construct a unique EOS to predict observables (e.g., mass, radius, tidal deformation), the inverse inference from observables to microscopic models is not unique.
 Fundamentally, the forward modeling tells us how a given microscopic theory maps into observables.
 But inverse inference tells us what part of the theory survives coarse-graining.
 That surviving part from analyzing neutron star global observables is $P(\varepsilon)$ and its derivatives, but not the underlying Hamiltonian.
 Thus, neutron star observables constrain the macroscopic EOS, while each forward modeling provides one possible microscopic realization consistent with it.
-Unlike the EOS $P(\varepsilon)$ itself, the trace anomaly $\Delta$ is dimensionless, insensitive to absolute energy scales and additive constants in $\varepsilon$, and weakly sensitive to how kinetic vs potential energy is split.
-Moreover, because many microscopic differences modify $P$ and $\varepsilon$ in correlated ways, these variations largely cancel in the ratio $\phi$, making $\Delta(\varepsilon)$ significantly more model-independent than the EOS itself.